Sued by Cadles of Grassy Meadows II?

 The best time to take care of a lawsuit is NOW.
 It can potentially get more costly and worse.

-Cost to Settle Cadles of Grassy Meadows II Lawsuit
+Cost to Resolve Cadles of Grassy Meadows II Lawsuit

 Many choose not to answer a Cadles of Grassy Meadows II lawsuit.
 In that case, a defendant (you) can expect to: